CANADA FX DEBT-C$ at 1-1/2-month low as investors mull policy shift

 year of warning that rates will one day have to rise.

-The central bank has kept its key rate at 1 percent since
+The central bank has kept rates at 1 percent since 2010, and

 resume raising rates at the end of next year.
 A Reuters poll